 A posterior vitreous detachment or PVD occurs when the vitreous gel within the eye separates from the retina.
-This change can occur due to age.
+This change occurs due to age but can be brought on sooner by being shortsighted, having any eye surgery, severe trauma, or inflammation.
 Find out more about what causes PVD, when to seek professional help, and the treatment options available below.

 If you have questions about posterior vitreous detachment and the treatment options that are available, please call us on 0203 369 2020, or request a call back.

 Posterior vitreous detachment (PVD) is when the gel-like substance in the eye called the vitreous separates from the retina, the light-sensitive tissue at the back of the eye.
 This is a natural change that occurs due to the ageing of the eye.